 We aim for information regarding their child's progress to be transparent for parents.
-Regular parents evenings provide an opportunity to share progress with parents, and to identify areas for further support.
+Regular parent evenings provide an opportunity to share progress with parents and to identify areas for further support.
 There is also a 'Parents Guide to Assessment' that is distributed annually and available online.

-Annual school reports are supplemented by interim reports each term to update parents on their child's progress in relation to the age-related expectations.
+Annual school reports are sent home to update parents on their child's progress in relation to the age-related expectations.

 We aim to be approachable and transparent to parents and carers.
-Where staff are concerned about pupils' progress, they will make contact with parents to discuss how best to accelerate progress.
+Where staff are concerned about pupils' progress, they will contact parents to discuss how best to proceed.
 We expect much of this contact to be made through the class teacher, but we recognise that, in some cases, a member of the senior leadership team may need to become involved.